Samip-Khatiwada/Samip-Demo/README.md

 # Samip-Demo
-This is my first Git Repository.
+This is my first project which is Calculator using HTML and CSS
 <br>
 Author - Samip Khatiwada